Logo

 Sri Guru Parampara

-August 19th, 2010 | 1 Comment
+August 19th, 2010 | Books | webmaster | 1 Comment

 Sri Bhaktisidhanta Saraswati Thakura gave shape to the divine vision of Kedarnatha Thakura Bhaktivinoda, establishing sixty-four monasteries throughout India and a prolific publishing arm.
 His mission also reached out to the West beyond the borders of India.
-However, the shape of his mission led some to believe that he had deviated from the substance of Thakura Bhaktivinoda’s precepts, especially with regard to the esoteric path of raganuga-bhakti.
-Nothing could be further from the truth.
-This fifty-page booklet discusses Bhaktisiddhanta Saraswati Thakura’s approach to raganuga-bhakti and how it represents the spirit of what he imbibed from Thakura Bhaktivinoda.

 Read More